 Change the password for root? - y Remove anonymous users? - y Disallow root login remotely? - y Remove test database and access to it? - y Reload privilege tables now? - y

 MySQL has been installed on your system.
 After this install PHP.

 Step 4 – Install PHP

-Now install php packages with enabling epel and remi repositories using following command.
+Now, install PHP packages with enabling EPEL and REMI repositories using the following command.

-Now install required php modules.
-Use following command to list available modules and install it.
+Then install required PHP modules.
+Use the following command to list available modules and install it.

 After installing php and other php modules restart Apache service.

 Step 5 – Allow Port in Firewall